UESTC-BAC/BF-GCN/README.md

 **subject-dependent**

-Specifically, for the emotion recognition task without transfer learning, that is, the subject-dependent emotion decoding experiment, the BF-GCN graph learning system utilizes a simple full connection layer with dropout and a softmax function to decode individual emotional states.
+For the emotion recognition task without transfer learning, that is, the subject-dependent emotion decoding experiment, the BF-GCN graph learning system utilizes a simple full connection layer with dropout and a softmax function to decode individual emotional states.